berndruecker/ticket-booking-camunda-8/README.md

 ## Run NodeJs Fake Services

-The Zeebe related code can be developed from scratch following this get started tutorial: https://docs.cloud.camunda.io/docs/node-client
+If you want to understand the code, please have a look into this get started tutorial: https://github.com/camunda/camunda-platform-get-started/tree/main/nodejs

 ```
 cd fake-services-nodejs